publiccodenet/about/activities/value-and-impact/business-case-typology/index.md

 # Business case typology for codebase stewardship

+This index provides a typology to help create business cases for codebase stewardship.

+## Context

 The Foundation's mission is to enable public software and policy that is open and collaborative.
 It does this through [codebase stewardship](https://about.publiccode.net/activities/codebase-stewardship/).

 Making a business case for codebase stewardship includes multi-faceted value propositios at different timescales.

-Our founding members are 'mature' organizations who understand the value proposition and have either self-diagnosed the 'need' and/or have experience with (parts) of our 'activities'.

-In order to improve the understanding of codebase stewardship, and help members make the business case for codebase stewardship, this resource maps out different typologies of use cases, corresponding value propositions and associated busines cases.
+Starting from the initial state of the codebase, this typology provides a set of tools that can be used to analyse the most likely value proposition, and corresponding business case, for investing in codebase stewardship.

+## How the typology is structured

 For each typology it maps:

-* Need/problem of the organization
+* The current state of the codebase
-* Value proposition of codebase stewardship
+* The value proposition of codebase stewardship
-* Business case for the organization
+* The corresponding business case for the maintaining organizations
-* Strengths
+* Strengths of making a business case in this scenario
-* Weaknesses
+* Weaknesses of making a business case in this scenario
 * Example

 The typologies are based on the 4 axes of our value proposition:

 * Reduce Risk
 * Reduce Cost
 * Improve Quality
 * Improve Control

-Currently mapped typologies include:
+## Currently mapped typologies

 * [Reducing risk of future codebase](risk-of-future-codebase.md)
 * [Reducing risks of existing codebase](risk-of-existing-codebase.md)
 * [Reducing costs of future codebase](cost-of-future-codebase.md)